 The Chunk Bag

 The practical magic of chunking is preparation.
-Before the ride, you prepare a bag (or container) for each chunk containing everything you need to execute that block:
+Before the ride, you prepare a bag (or container) for each chunk containing everything you need:

 When you finish one chunk and pull into your rest stop, you grab the next bag and you're ready to go.
 No faffing, no forgetting things.
 Each bag is self-contained, and the mental shift from "I just finished the first 4 hours, only 8 more to go..." to "I finished chunk 1, time to crack on with chunk 2" is surprisingly powerful.